lue-bird/elm-review-missing-record-field-lens/README.md

 ## `NoMissingRecordFieldLens`

-You find myself writing code like this?
+You find yourself writing code like ↓ ?

 ```elm
 ... path newInput =